Healthy changemakers create healthy outcomes.

 Leaders with lived experience are especially at risk.

 Here’s the good news: we’re moving toward a world where leaders with lived experience are relied upon to create innovative solutions to poverty.
 Having experienced these realities themselves, they offer a perspective that cannot be replaced.

 Here’s the challenge: designing solutions for your own community raises the stakes personally.
 Working to meet the needs of neighbors always hits closer to home—causing both joy and despair.
 Leaders with lived experience also share in the same risks for poor mental health as those they serve.
 Without effective ongoing support, leaders’ mission impact and personal relationships suffer under this double burden.

-Brio offers a variety of trainings and consultations that address the needs of the grantees, leaders, and social impact teams.
+It is time for a new narrative in social impact leadership, where leaders and teams are included in the vision of flourishing they work daily to pursue.
+Brio offers a variety of trainings and consultations that address the needs of the grantees, leaders, and social impact teams in your networks.
 Download our guide to explore your options.